CalotaTeodora/final-project-101/README.md

 Btw this trhee lines are added from my local computer , just the "Final project.." was written directly on the github.

 Oh, and don't forget.
 Kalob is the best teacher on the planet.

+### I will definitely leave you and your team a awesome review.